notofonts/sinhala/fontbakery/googlefonts-NotoSerifSinhala-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

-	- asciitilde
+	- numbersign

 	- three

-	- divide
+	- parenleft

-	- percent
+	- ellipsis

-	- six
+	- quotedbl

-	- quotedblleft
+	- nine

-	- parenright
+	- four

-	- two
+	- asciicircum

-	- bar
+	- colon

-	- exclam
+	- quotedblright

 	- And 35 more.